letv1nnn/DevOps-Agent/README.md

 - Supporting rollback or retry for critical stages.

+## Configurations
+Configuration of this agent is actually large, like you can change ollama model, plan generation template, .json file, etc. I'll finish this section later.
+For now, just consider that the current agent version leverages ***mistral***, which is quite slow comparing to other models like ***wizardlm2***.

 ## Current State
-I've build a basic template for the agent, that implements basic logging, task execution pipeline and test mcp server.
+**2 - 3 Aug** - I've build a basic template for the agent, that implements basic logging, task execution pipeline and test mcp server.
 It can execute a pipeline of tasks and log results into the agent.log file.

+**4 Aug** - I've extended the agent, so it has a basic CLI and can load and execute file with CI pipeline, or generate the plan with Ollama LLM.
+Plan generation consist of generation, validating the plan so the consequent plan is actually valid and loading to ***.json*** file.
+Conclusion: Current agent version can cenerate or use already existed plan and execute the pipeline inside of the CI plan, loggs everything in the ***agent.log*** file, only CLI interface is done out of API and MCP.

 ## Build and Clone
 You primarily need to install [rust](https://www.rust-lang.org/tools/install) compiler.